Carnegie Mellon Ranking – Introduction

 Carnegie Mellon is not considered one of the eight Ivy League schools.
 However, that doesn’t make Carnegie Mellon any less prestigious.
 While the Ivy League colleges are famous for their excellent academic programs and rich histories, their position in the Ivy League doesn’t make them inherently better than CMU—or any school.

 In fact, many of CMU’s programs outrank those of Ivy League institutions.
-Carnegie Mellon ranks #1 in eight specialty areas: artificial intelligence, computer engineering, cybersecurity, management information systems, mobile/web applications, programming languages, software engineering, and quantitative analysis.
+Carnegie Mellon recently ranked #1 in eight specialty areas: artificial intelligence, computer engineering, cybersecurity, management information systems, mobile/web applications, programming languages, software engineering, and quantitative analysis.
 The Carnegie Mellon ranking as Most Innovative School is #3.
 Additionally, the Carnegie Mellon ranking in world lists is quite high—globally, Carnegie Mellon ranks #28.

 So, while not an Ivy League school, the Carnegie Mellon ranking in world and national best colleges lists make it a top school.
 With that in mind, you’re probably curious about the Carnegie Mellon acceptance rate.
 The acceptance rate is quite competitive at 14%.